 One of our guests shared a great employee engagement technique they have used to great effect recently.

 By organising staff to work on system or technical projects in other areas of the business, both parties involved grew to have a greater understanding of the other and therefore learnt to work more cohesively and productively afterwards.
 This has worked particularly well in the Finance division, where productivity can fall if the job starts to become too routine and isolated.
 Food for thought!

 On technical challenges

 Finance functions have undoubtedly changed over the past decade – with more commercial and business partnering roles being valued by business leaders.
 However, this has resulted in a shortfall in talented technical accountants.

 Moreover, larger Finance functions are having to constantly evolve with the introduction of new accounting standards such as IFRS 9,15,16 and 17.
 Therefore, it seems that the market is calling out for skilled technical accountants both on a permanent basis and also to assist with technical transformation projects – a demand that we can confirm from a recruitment perspective.

 Do any of these subjects resonate with you or your organisation?
 What are your top tips for employee engagement?
-Have you seen any interesting positives in the economy, despite the political uncertainty?Posted over 3 years ago
+Have you seen any interesting positives in the economy, despite the political uncertainty?Posted almost 4 years ago